Central Florida Zoo and Botanical Gardens are on the edge of Lake Monroe in Sanford, Florida.

 The tickets get emailed to you.
 On the day of the visit, you can Skip the line at admissions and proceed directly to the check-in booth to scan your smartphone ticket.

-Kids under three years get in free, but please select a free ticket for them.
+Kids under three years get in free, but please select a free ticket.

-Combo tickets give you more for less and are popular among tourists visiting Central Florida Sanford Zoo.
+Combo tickets give you more for less and are popular among Central Florida Sanford Zoo tourists.

 Visitors must consider Combo tickets for the following reasons:

-1. They are a great way to save up to 20% on your ticket expenses.
+1. They are a great way to save up to 20% on ticket expenses.

 2. Some visitors finish exploring Central Florida Zoo in two to three hours and need another nearby attraction to make it a full day’s outing